Pervez Musharraf: Support for the war on terror

 Musharraf with U.S. President George W. Bush in Islamabad, March 2006.
 Musharraf was an ardent support of Bush's war on terror following the September 11 attacks, abandoning his support for the Taliban-led Islamic Emirate of Afghanistan.

 Musharraf allied with the United States against the Taliban in Afghanistan after 9/11.
 As the closest state to the Taliban government, Musharraf was in negotiations with them in the aftermath of the attacks regarding the severity of the situation before allying with the U.S. and declaring to stamp out extremism.
 He was, however, criticised by NATO and the Afghan government of not doing enough to prevent activities by Taliban and al-Qaeda militants in the Pakistan-Afghanistan border region.

-Tensions with the new Islamic Republic of Afghanistan increased, with Afghan President Hamid Karzaiaccusing Musharraf of failing to act against Taliban leaders in Pakistan, claiming that the Taliban leader Mullah Omar was based in Quetta, Pakistan.
+Tensions with the new Islamic Republic of Afghanistan increased, with Afghan President Hamid Karzai accusing Musharraf of failing to act against Taliban leaders in Pakistan, claiming that the Taliban leader Mullah Omar was based in Quetta, Pakistan.
 In response, Musharraf hit back saying "None of this is true and Karzai knows it."
 U.S. President George W. Bush encouraged the two leaders to unite in the war on terror during a trilateral meeting.

 Violence in the Khyber Pakhtunkhwa escalated in the late 2000s amid fighting between militants and Pakistani forces backed by the U.S.